coleifer/peewee/docs/peewee/database.rst

 Database connections and transactions are thread-safe.

-Peewee keeps track of the connection state using thread-local storage, making the Peewee :py:class:`Database` object safe to use with multiple threads.
+Peewee keeps track of the connection state using thread-local storage, making the Peewee :class:`Database` object safe to use with multiple threads.
 Each thread will have it's own connection, and as a result any given thread will only have a single connection open at a given time.